loisft/loisft.github.io/_pages/about.md

 my-first-name dot my-last-name at kuleuven.be

 In my native language (French), my first name is gender neutral.
 Its pronouciation is close to that of Louis in English but is different: in ˈluːɪs you have to replace uː by əʊ (like the final o in tomato) to get ˈləʊɪs (and pronounce the final s if you did not).

-My English pronouns are he/him/they/them.
-You can write to me in English, French, Spanish or Italian using the corresponding gender.
+My pronouns in English are he/him/his/they/them/their.
+You can write to me in English, French, Spanish or Italian.

 ---